xavier-kong/productify/Planning.md

 Much like the Javascript ecosystem, the UI framework ecosystem is full of different solutions such as Material UI, Bootstrap, Ant Design, Storybook, Blueprint JS, Semantic UI.
 For this project, I will most likely use Material UI as I am familiar with it and I think Material Design principles would work well with the needs of the project.
 Furthermore, Material UI, compared to frameworks like Bootstrap, offer more customizablility and less "bulk".

 -   Remote Client-Server Communications API calls

+For the project, the most common operations will be reading tasks, adding tasks and editing tasks.

     -   GraphQL and Schema

 -   Authentication
 -   State Management
     -   Redux